What is Chainlink – A small description of the Chainlink ecosystem

 The Chainlink Network comprises of two separate parts, on-chain, and off-chain.
 The on-chain component separates oracles based on the metrics requested by a party to a smart contract through a services level agreement (SLA).
 Chainlink gathers the responses of the oracle to the SLA queries, sorts them by deploying reputational and aggregation models and offer the collective final result of the Chainlink query.
 On the other hand, the off-chain part is made up of oracle nodes that are linked to the Ethereum network.
 The Ethereum network independently harvests responses to off-chain requests.
 To compensate the off-chain needs of the Chainlink system, node operators earn through LINK tokens.

 LINK is also the native cryptocurrency for Chainlink network.
 The LINK token uses Ethereum’s smart contracts to offer live, peer-to-peer, decentralized, secure, platforms for users.
 Users can earn LINK by selling off-chain services and data via an API linked to the Chainlink Network to become an oracle node.
 On the other hand, LINK can be traded on popular exchanges like Binance.
-By press time, LINK was trading at $8.61with a market capitalization of $3,013,499,354 giving a 8th position rank.
-The following are some of the best wallets to store LINK tokens.

 The Ledger Nano S is among the most secure hardware wallet.
 The Ledger is a versatile wallet that supports multiple cryptocurrencies like Chainlink, Bitcoin, and Ethereum.
 The Nano S has two physical buttons that are pressed simultaneously to verify transactions.
 In case the wallet is lost, your digital assets are still safe due to the PIN code feature making it one of the best wallets to store LINK tokens.
 The Nano S has a built-in OLED screen that allows you to check the transaction details.
 Furthermore, the wallet has a two-factor authentication feature.
 To access the wallet’s interface, you will need a computer USB port and a Google Chrome extension.
 The setup process is straightforward, while the interface is also seamless to navigate.
 You can also manage your Chainlink tokens via mobile courtsey of the Ledger Nano X